Saskatoons in Alberta

 Northline: Upright spreading form, very productive, produces sweet fruit within three years, suckers freely.

-Thiessen: Large pleasant-flavored fruit, uneven fruit ripening.
+Thiessen: Large, pleasant-flavoured fruit, uneven fruit ripening.

 Honeywood: Vigorous, blooms late.
-Large pleasant tasting fruit with few seeds.
+Large pleasant-tasting fruit with few seeds.
 Produces heavy within three or four years.

 Source: Agdex 238/20-1.
-Revised June 2000.
+Revised May 2012. |